bamlab/dev-standards/project-standards/technical-agility/react-native-test.s.md

   })
 });
 ```
-The first test is important, it allows you to check that only the 'SET_USER_INFO' action has an action on the user part of the state.
+ > **KEY POINT**: The first test is important, it allows you to check that only the 'SET_USER_INFO' action has an action on the user part of the state.

 ### Selector (~2min)